 The moves in foreign exchange markets were far more muted than in other asset classes last week, but analysts said volatility had risen.

 Commerzbank said worries about U.S. inflation returning were reflected in rising exchange rate volatilities options markets.
 Analysts at the bank said that inflation concerns were unlikely to disappear quickly, and that investors should get used to FX volatility “remaining at higher levels for now or even rising further.”

 The Australian dollar rose 0.2 percent to 78.33 cents , after last week hitting its lowest level since December.
 The Canadian dollar gained 0.1 percent as the dollar weakened.

 Against the yen, the dollar also eased but it paused above a five-month low.

-The yen tends to attract demand in times of market stress as the currency is backed by Japan’s current account surplus, which offers it more resilience than currencies of deficit-running countries.
+The yen tends to attract demand in times of market stress as the currency is backed by Japan’s current account surplus.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Masayuki Kitano in TOKYO; Editing by Toby Chopra)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Editing by Andrew Heavens)